Skip to content

 static override $gtype: GObject.GType<Foo>; // ← narrows the static type

-static { GObject.registerClass({ GTypeName: 'Foo' }, Foo); }
+static { GObject.registerClass({ GTypeName: 'Foo' }, this); }

 }

 The override keyword tells TS “yes, I know the base class declares this; I’m narrowing it intentionally”.
 At runtime the property is still set by registerClass — the declaration is purely a type-system hint.
+Don’t add it speculatively — most code never hits the case that needs it.

 GObject.registerClass() returns a constructor that’s structurally identical to its argument, but TypeScript sometimes loses fidelity when you subclass.
 If you hit “property X does not exist on Subclass” errors, register the subclass too: